- Published in 1967

 - Track 8 on “Magical Mystery Tour“

-What the Beatles said about “Strawberry Fields Forever”
+Beatles quotes about “Strawberry Fields Forever”

 JOHN 1968: “Strawberry Fields was a place near us that happened to be a Salvation Army home.
 But Strawberry Fields– I mean, I have visions of Strawberry Fields.
 And there was Penny Lane, and the Cast Iron Shore, which I’ve just got in some song now, and they were just good names– just groovy names.
 Just good sounding.
 Because Strawberry Fields is anywhere you want to go.”